csc-training/summerschool/hybrid-gpu/hello-world/solution/README.md

 srun -N1 -n1 -pgpu --gres=gpu:p100:1 --reservation=Summerschool ./a.out
 ```

-Alternatively you can submit this information in with a jobscript file `jobs-gpu.sh`.
+Alternatively you can submit this information with a jobscript file `job-gpu.sh`.